 To pay in person:

-You may renew Business Tax Receipts by mail, or at our any one of our branch locations.
+You may renew Local Business Tax Receipts by mail, or at our any one of our branch locations.
 (See map on our website at www.coj.net/tc).
-If you have any changes to the information on the Local Business Tax renewal you should visit or downtown office, 231 E Forsyth St.
+If you have any changes to the information on the Local Business Tax renewal, you should visit our downtown office, 231 E Forsyth St, Suite 130, Jacksonville, FL 32202.